nathanpuri/website/src/pages/about.md

 Please read more on the teachings to learn more about the teaching approach.

 PS According to the Rig Veda, the Puri clan are direct descendants of the god Brahma.
 I'm not one to put meaning on such claims, but I see that touted by followers of Tibetan lamas, they descend from holy beings.
 But they can't do better than a grandson of Brahma, especially when the the major and minor marks or Buddha are the marks of a Brahma.
 I descend from the gods!
 And get really pouty when my blood sugar is low.
+I also descend from Genghis Khan, along with 200,000,000 other Asians.
+So there's that.